discoverygarden/islandora_access_override/modules/islandora_collection_permissions/README.md

 To account for the possiblity of membership in multiple collections, a breadth- first traversal upwards from objects is used by default--in true tree collection structures, this should act the same as a depth-first search.
-When using the "Solr ancestor field" option, selected subtrees will be searched depth-first (as the ancestor field does not track the node depth), falling back to our breadth-first behaviour if a document does not happen to be present in the Solr index.
+When using the "Solr ancestor field" option, selected subtrees will be queued to be searched depth-first (as the ancestor field does not track the node depth), falling back to our breadth-first behaviour if a document does not happen to be present in the Solr index.

 Having problems or solved a problem?
 Contact [discoverygarden](http://support.discoverygarden.ca).